There are currently 1 user and 17 guests online.

 Submitted by Lindsay Perigo on Sat, 2011-05-28 10:27

 I have come to the conclusion that a significant generic obstacle in our path is: infantilism.

-I have reached this conclusion through pursuing my latter-day campaign against the abominable decline in speech standards whereby two thirds of the population now speak in the manner of retarded children, including in those vocations such as television reporter and flight attendant for which it used to be a prerequisite to be well-spoken.
+I have reached this conclusion through pursuing my latter-day campaign against the abominable decline in speech standards whereby two thirds of the population now speak in the manner of retarded children, including in those vocations such as teacher, television reporter and flight attendant for which it used to be a prerequisite to be well-spoken.

 Of course, all of this is just another way of saying that where unreason rules, destruction will surely follow.

 More SOLO Store